 Your photography branding creates an experience for your customers beyond your portfolio.
 It also comes through in your choice of dress, email exchanges, and the way you engage with clients.

 It is a minor step but has a huge effect when you add an email signature with your profile picture, website, and contact details.
 It shows how consistent and professional you are.
 Also, it gives the impression that you are easy to get in contact with.

 Everything you do in your business is part of your brand.
 Consider this when you are speaking to your clients or taking too long to edit the final product.

 The way you move through your business is a big contributor to how clients perceive you.
 And it affects the likelihood of them hiring you again.

-Standing out in a positive way with consistent branding that speaks to your target audience will help you get a foothold in your market.
-You’ll earn the loyalty of the clients you most want to work with.
+Trying to fit in or emulate what other people in your niche are doing is the quickest way to get left behind.
+Standing out with consistent photography branding that speaks to your target audience will help you get a foothold in your market.
+You will earn the loyalty of the clients you most want to work with.